-- The Council must be registered with the ICO. - A copy of this policy will be available on the Council's website.
-The policy will be considered as a core policy for the Council. - The Clerk's Contract and Job Description (if appointed as DPO) will be amended to include additional responsibilities relating to data protection. - An information audit will be conducted and reviewed at least annually or when projects and services change. - Privacy notices must be issued. - Data Protection will be included on the Council's Risk Management Policy.
+- The Council must be registered with the ICO. - A copy of this policy will be available on the Council's website. - An information audit will be conducted and reviewed at least annually or when projects and services change. - A privacy statement will be available on the council's website and reference to it will be made in all e-mails send from the council's email address - Privacy notices will be issued where appropriate - Data Protection will be included on the Council's Risk Management Policy. - The Full Councill manages the process